Sooner or later, everyone who enters the world of e-learning is confronted with the question: “What is SCORM?

 We recommend that evaluable activities report a numerical value, setting the corresponding values when developing the SCORM package.

-When loading the SCORM content within the virtual campus the student can see a double navigation menu.
+When loading the SCORM course within the virtual campus the student can see a double navigation menu.
 This is quite disconcerting and can lead to confusion.

 Like the navigation menu, items such as percentage completed, time elapsed can be included.
 All of these are specific to the virtual platform and not to the content itself.